 - Be ready to grow as a Christian leader

 The Program Involves Three Components:

-Explore: Eight full days of training and education.
+Explore: Five full days of training and education.

-- Mornings are spent in academic inquiry concerning contemporary challenges, led by theologians and trained staff.
+- Mornings are spent exploring contemporary challenges, led by professors and college staff.

 - Afternoons are focused on local service, community building, leadership development, and one-on-one mentoring between the student and his or her mentor.

 - Evenings engage students in practices of Christian faith through prayer, worship through music, and Scripture engagement.

 Encounter: Service-learning and leadership opportunities set up as immersion experiences take place at partner sites and through outdoor experiential learning.
 These opportunities provide practical application of leadership and ministry skills.